daattali/beautiful-jekyll/_posts/2020-08-29-how-to-have-quiet-time-with-kids.md

 ---
 layout: post
-title: How to Have Quiet Time with Kids
+title: How to Have a Quiet Time Routine with Kids
 description: Simple tips to instill a quiet time with kids at home every day.
 subtitle: ''
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"